ets-labs/python-dependency-injector/README.rst

 ===========================================================

 *Dependency Injector* is a Python dependency injection framework.
-It was designed to be unified, developer-friendly tool for managing any kind of Python objects and their dependencies in formal, pretty way.
+It was designed to be unified, developer-friendly tool that helps to implement dependency injection pattern in formal, pretty, Pythonic way.

 *Dependency Injector* framework key features are: